davidjgoss/davidjgoss.co/blog/_posts/2018-11-27-faster-builds.md

   faster Maven builds
 ---

 A while ago, me and a couple of colleagues set about trying to make the CI build faster for our main Maven project.
-Since then, we have found a lot of interesting things you can do that won't make any difference to the build time, and a handful that will.
+Since then, we have found a lot of interesting things you can do that won't make any difference to the build time, some others that will make the build fail, and a handful that will actually speed it up.
 Along the way, it's turned into an unhealthy obsession for all of us.
 But why did we get so worked up about how much time the build takes anyway?

 When someone has pushed the last commit to their pull request, they want to see that successful build so they can merge it and move on.
 The longer the build takes, the more productivity they'll lose, context-switching as they try to stay busy - we want a fast feedback loop.
 Also, a slower build means more time before you can ship to production - including when you need to deploy a fix for a critical issue.
 If you're serious about anything like continuous deployment, your build _needs_ to be fast.